Physically-based dimensionless features for pluvial flood mapping with machine learning: Theory

 \subsection{From Buckingham $\Pi$ theorem to ML}

-Following the Buckingham $\Pi$ theorem, flooding is determined by the dimensionless groups $\pi_1$ or $\Pi_1$ for flooding from channel flow path expansion and in saturated areas (i.e., lakes and depressions), respectively.
-In both cases, when either $\pi_1$ or $\Pi_1$ is negative, an area is flooded but when both $\pi_1$ and $\Pi_1$ are positive an area is not flooded.
+Following the Buckingham $\Pi$ theorem, flooding is determined by the dimensionless groups $\pi_1$ or $\Pi_1$ for flooding from expansion of the channel flow path and in saturated areas (i.e., lakes and depressions), respectively.
+In both cases, when $\pi_1$ or $\Pi_1$ is negative, an area is flooded, but when both $\pi_1$ and $\Pi_1$ are positive, an area is not flooded.
 Thus, the binary result of flooded (e.g., 1) and not flooded (e.g., 0) is found by applying a multidimensional Heaviside function, $\Theta(\cdot, \cdot)$, i.e.,

 for which the Heaviside step function is only 1 if both arguments are positive, the function is right continuous, i.e., $\Theta(0, 0) = 1$, and the function $f(\pi_2, \pi_3, \pi_4)$ is unknown.
-Here, we consider that a ML algorithm may subsume the overall function $\Theta(f(\pi_2, \pi_3, \pi_4), \ln(\Pi_2))$.
+Here, we consider that an ML algorithm may subsume the overall function $\Theta(f(\pi_2, \pi_3, \pi_4), \ln(\Pi_2))$.
 Specifically, we consider the logistic regression for the likelihood (probability of flooding), i.e.,

-where $P(\ln[\pi_2], \ln[\pi_3], \ln[\pi_4],\ln[\Pi_2])$ is the logistic regression probability, the natural log, $\ln[\cdot]$, is applied to all terms because we assume a multiplicative relationship (i.e., addition in log space results in multiplication of the variales), and the discrimination threshold, $\epsilon$, allows for the step function, $\Theta(\cdot)$, to filter the logistic regression probability into flooded (i.e., 1) or not flooded areas (i.e., 0).
+where $P(\ln[\pi_2], \ln[\pi_3], \ln[\pi_4],\ln[\Pi_2])$ is the logistic regression probability, the natural log, $\ln[\cdot]$, is applied to all terms because we assume a multiplicative relationship (i.e., addition in log space results in multiplication of the variables), and the discrimination threshold, $\epsilon$, allows for the step function, $\Theta(\cdot)$, to filter the logistic regression probability into flooded (i.e., 1) or not flooded areas (i.e., 0).